DavidJS01/Escambia-County-Covid-Scraper-and-Visualization/README.md

 ## Installation
 1. Download the repository
 2. Change Directory to the Repository
+3. Go to this [Florida Department of Health Website](http://open-fdoh.hub.arcgis.com/datasets/florida-covid19-case-line-data-3/data) and download the CSV file
+4. Place the CSV file into the same folder as the Python and SQL file

 Then run:
 > mysql < florida_covid_stats.sql

 ## Usage